 Self-Service & Workflows

-Report: Where do users have effective access?
-(Including direct user permissions and group permissions, even if groups are nested)
+Report: Where do users have permissions?
+(Including direct user permissions and group permissions, even if groups are nested).

-Administrative function which allows you to view and edit permissions live.
-Administrators can be assigned the necessary permissions individually for each file server
+Admin function allows you to view and edit permissions live.
+Administrators can get permissions individually for each file server

-Group structures in accordance with AGDLP, AGGP or AUUP models are created and maintained automatically
+Automatic creation and maintenance of group structures in accordance with AGDLP, AGGP or AUUP models.

-Necessary list groups are generated automatically to enable browsing function for users
+Automatic generation of required list groups to enable browsing for users.